 Dannemeyer was “a symbol of the all-white, immediately, Christian Orange County,” which has become a nationally recognized bastion of conservatism inside the overdue Nineteen Sixties, said Fred Smoller, a political technology professor at Chapman University in Orange, California.

-And he embraced controversy by selling fake claims approximately HIV/AIDS, studying a picture description of “the common gay’s favored sports” into the congressional report, and likening Nelson Mandela to black militant H. Rap Brown and felon Willie Horton.
+Faced controversy by selling fake claims about a picture description of “the common gay’s favored sports” in the congrinonal report and likening Nelson Mandela to black militant H. Rap Brown and felon Willie Horton.

-Dannemeyer regularly broke with his GOP colleagues, which include whilst he voted against the Americans With Disabilities Act, and opposed law monitoring hate crimes because it located homosexuality on par with race, religion, and ethnicity as included classes.
+Dannemeyer regularly broke with his GOP colleagues, which included voting against the Americans With Disabilities Act and opposing the law monitoring hate crimes because it located homosexuality on par with race, religion, and ethnicity as included classes.

-Dannemeyer received a large assist from his district, effortlessly prevailing reelection each year, however, he proved too radical to win statewide office.
-In 1992, he decided to compete for a Senate seat after the incumbent, Pete Wilson, a Republican, changed into the elected governor of California.
-He lost the number one to John Seymour (who fell in flip to Dianne Feinstein, the Democrat) and unsuccessfully ran once more in 1994.
+Dannemeyer received large assistance from his district, effortlessly prevailing reelection each year; however, he proved too radical to win statewide office.
+In 1992, he competed for a Senate seat after the incumbent, Pete Wilson, a Republican, changed into the elected governor of California.
+He lost the number one to John Seymour (who fell in flip to Dianne Feinstein, the Democrat) and unsuccessfully ran again in 1994.

 The best son of German immigrants, William Edwin Dannemeyer, was born in Long Beach, California, on Sept.
 22, 1929.
-His father, who changed into epileptic, ran a feed shop in Los Angeles earlier than shifting to a sanitarium in Nebraska.
-At the same time, William was a young boy, leaving his mom to take care of him and an older sister by using scrubbing floors.
+His father, who changed into a person with epilepsy, ran a feed shop in Los Angeles before shifting to a sanitarium in Nebraska.
+At the same time, William was young, leaving his mom to care for him and an older sister by scrubbing floors.

 “The closest aspect he needed to a mentor — or a father, for that rely on — became his scoutmaster,” said Bruce Dannemeyer.
 “Boy Scouts stuffed a big void in his life.”